qcoral/infinite-benchy-theorem/notes.md

 FUCK LOOOOOOOOOOOOOL

 TO FIX:
-- [ ] Add limits for the rod holders
+- [ ] Add limits for the y rod holders
 - [ ] Optimize the X/Y joints better - it shouldn't feel jank like we're trying to squeeze every last mm IMO
 - [ ] In general, just clean up dimensions to work better.

 jesus christ man i am so tired

-anyways as for the toolchanger - let's start with the stealthburner as a sanity check for now.
+anyways as for the toolchanger - let's start with the stealthburner as a sanity check item for now.

+Ok so the prusa PCB bed is roughly 3mm thick; it's out of FR4 which seems to be slightly weaker mechanically and it holds up fine?
+I think the difference is that it has screws under evenly distributed throughout so idk how prints will hold up and whether or not it'll sag.
+Let's just get 4mm and run with it, seems to be fairly cheap and also stable *enough*
+(worst case its not and we figure something else out)

+hmmm z-axis height...

+150mm should in theory net at least 100mm of build volume, if not more.

+I honest to god cannot remember the last time I needed to print something that tall.
+Let's just roll with it and then worst case get a 200mm one after

+As for webcam, I'm not too sure??
+I can't get a solid read on the ov3660's quality so I think

+AHH THAT's A L ATER PROBLEM